 The usual qualifiers for critically acclaimed series apply here, starting with Olsen’s sensitive and grounded portrayal of someone knocked sideways by grief and on multiple fronts.
 Under the direction of James Ponsoldt, with other indie directors helming episodes (including Rose Troche, Jessica Yu and Allison Anders) Olsen’s performance captures the discomfort, grit-on-skin nature of grief, digging into the emotional flare-ups and periods of hollowness this state yields.

-Tran’s also extraordinary in this regard, illustrating the tinges of guilt resulting from slights and assumptions visited upon her by those living in unspoken expectation that they might relapse, mainly her mother.
+Tran’s also extraordinary in this regard, illustrating the tinges of guilt resulting from slights and assumptions visited upon her by those living in unspoken expectation that she might relapse, mainly her mother.
 Scripts rarely lean into this side of recovery with such purpose, and Tran communicates the quiet sting her character sustains without losing Jules’ optimism.

 The feelings Olsen, Tran and the rest of the cast capture come across as true and natural, more affirming than depressing, a difficult balancing act to pull off in the most typical of dramas and in brighter months.
 Because it feels honest and real, “Sorry for Your Loss” doesn’t have the kind of universal appeal required to leap into the mainstream.
 It may only be relatable to people who have been touched by massive loss.